majimpala/alx-low_level_programming/0x01-variables_if_else_while/README.md

 8.Write a program that prints all the numbers of base 16 in lowercase, followed by a new line.

 9.Write a program that prints all possible combinations of single-digit numbers.

+10.Write a program that prints all possible different combinations of two digits.

+11.Write a program that prints all possible different combinations of three digits.

+12.Write a program that prints all possible combinations of two two-digit numbers.